ahishaperera/Graded-Lab-Assignment-CLI-Modules-1-4-/Question1/explanation.md

 ### Command: ping -c 4 www.google.com
 This command sends ICMP packets to Google’s server to verify network connectivity.
 Successful replies confirm internet access.

+### Command: uptime
+This command displays how long the system has been running, the number of logged-in users, and the system load averages for the last 1, 5, and 15 minutes.